chmouel/waashup/README.md

 ## Usage

-You only need to pass the yaml files as arguments.
+You simply need to pass the yaml files as argument.

 It will try to detect for linux/amd64 platforms by default.
-If you want another platform/os you can set the env variables  `TARGET_OS` `TARGET_ARCH`
+If you want another platform/os you can set the env variable  `TARGET_OS` `TARGET_ARCH` or set the `-o` (for a `TARGET_OS`) or `-a` (for a `TARGET_ARCH`) to redefine them.

+It will only print the images that are not up to date.
+Unless you use the option `-i` and it will do the replacement in place.

 ## TODO

-- Convert it to go to avoid shell quoting issues and better image detection
+- Use python-yaml to go to avoid shell quoting issues and better image detection
 - Handle tags?

 ## BUGS